canonical/craft-parts/docs/common/craft-parts/reference/plugins/npm_plugin.rst

 * LTS code name (e.g. "lts/iron")
 * latest mainline version ("node")

-When specifying a non-exact version identifer, the plugin will select the latest version that satisfies the specified version range.
+When specifying a non-exact version identifier, the plugin will select the latest version that satisfies the specified version range.
 If the version picked by the plugin does not publish binaries for the target architecture, the plugin will pick the nearest version that